kickinz1/docker/docs/sources/articles/networking.md

  *  `-P` or `--publish-all=true|false` — see
     [Binding container ports](#binding-ports)

-To supply networking options to the Docker server at startup, use the `DOCKER_OPTS` variable in the Docker upstart configuration file.
-For Ubuntu, edit the variable in `/etc/default/docker` or `/etc/sysconfig/docker` for CentOS.

-The following example illustrates how to configure Docker on Ubuntu to recognize a newly built bridge.

-Edit the `/etc/default/docker` file:

-    $ echo 'DOCKER_OPTS="-b=bridge0"' >> /etc/default/docker

-Then restart the Docker server.

-    $ sudo service docker start

-For additional information on bridges, see [building your own bridge](#building-your-own-bridge) later on this page.

-The following sections tackle all of the above topics in an order that we can move roughly from simplest to most complex.
+The following sections tackle all of the above topics in an order that moves roughly from simplest to most complex.

 ## Configuring DNS